BrianLondon/fixcol/README.md

  - Make param list data rather than code to support dynamic lists of valid parameters.
  - Allow a function based custom deserialization on individual columns
+ - Clear error messages of location of error on read errors

 Also... do this: https://stackoverflow.com/questions/54392702/how-to-report-errors-in-a-procedural-macro-using-the-quote-macro
     It seems like we just make all of the inner methods return Results with an error type that has a message and a span